Deploy linked ARM templates with VSTS

 - For Template Parameters, point to 'ArmTemplateParameters_master.json' instead of 'ArmTemplateParametersForFactory.json'

-Under override Template parameters update two additional parameters
+Under override Template parameters update two more parameters

-- containerUri – Paste the URL of container created above.
+- containerUri - Paste the URL of container created in the earlier step.

 - containerSasToken - If the secret's name is 'StorageSASToken', enter '$(StorageSASToken)' for this value.